 Family behavioral therapy (FBT), sometimes referred to as family behavior therapy, is one of several different types of family-based treatment.
 It is a promising evidence-based approach that combines behavioral modification with contingency management that focuses on cognitive and behavioral skill development and utilizes role-play, role-reversal, and goal-setting to accomplish this.

-This approach is unique to other traditional types of addiction treatment in that instead of solely focusing on the addicted person, family behavioral therapy takes into consideration the thoughts and behaviors of the entire family.
+This approach is unique to other traditional types of addiction treatment in New Jersey in that instead of solely focusing on the addicted person, family behavioral therapy takes into consideration the thoughts and behaviors of the entire family.
 This can help family members become better equipped to respond to an addicted loved one’s behavior and to reconcile with their own feelings and needs.
 FTB does this by focusing on family relationships and resolving the issues between people rather than attempting to fix problematic thinking or behavior patterns within the individual themselves (as is the case with cognitive behavioral therapy).

 How Does It Work?